yesunhuang/Cluster-expansion-approach-for-quantum-calculation/ImplementDetails/Chapter 4, Solver.md

 >Create a new dynamic array whose size is equal to the existed one to store the increment (This is needed in most of the differential equation solver).
 >
 >For each tracking operator, do DFS in its evolution-expression tree.
 For single operator, multiply its current value with its coefficient.
-For multiplied operators, multiply all the current value of single operator which it consist of ad its coefficient  together.
+For multiplied operators, multiply all the current value of single operator which it consist of and its coefficient  together.
 >
 >Add up the sum and store it in the new dynamic array.
 >